Microsoft/IntuneDocs/intune-user-help/enroll-windows-10-device.md

 	![Validate that the connection was set up correctly](./media/w10-enroll-rs1-validate-successful-enrollment.png)

-Still can't access your work or school email, files, or other data?
-Learn how to [troubleshoot account problems](troubleshoot-your-windows-10-device-windows.md#troubleshooting-steps-to-follow-if-you-see-access-work-or-school).

 ## Enroll Windows 10 version 1511 and earlier device
 These steps describe how to enroll a device that runs on Windows 10, version 1511 and earlier.